typst-community/rowmantic/docs/rowmantic-manual.typ

 // Copyright 2025 Ulrik Sverdrup "bluss" and rowmantic contributors.
 // Distributed under the terms of the EUPL v1.2 or any later version.

-#import "../src/lib.typ" as self: rowtable, expandcell
+#import "../src/lib.typ" as self: rowtable, expandcell, row
 #import "@preview/tidy:0.4.3"

 #let subtitletext = [A Typst package for row-wise table editing]